Traditional Property Investment Versus Property Crowdfunding

 Property crowdfunding and traditional property investment have some significant differences.
-The main difference is to be found in the ease of management.
+The main difference is to be found in the nature of managing the investment.

-Whilst those who favour traditional property investment value the sense of control associated with full ownership of a property, along with the costs and time involved in maintaining their investment, Property crowdfunding on the other hand is to a very large extent a passive investment with thord parties managing everything on your behalf.
+Whilst those who favour traditional property investment value the sense of control associated with full ownership of a property, there are significant costs and time commitments involved in maintaining their investment, Property crowdfunding on the other hand is to a very large extent a passive investment with thord parties managing everything on your behalf.
 So if you do not have the time, nor the resources, to keep up with the demands of building a property portfolio it can be a very attractive option.

 There are also additional financial implications to consider, and we will go into these in this article.